Economic Commentary: Jan 26

 Market Positioning

 There is increasing coverage in the media around valuations in the US sharemarket, and especially in the large technology companies.
 These have ridden the wave associated with the rise of AI since the launch of “ChatGPT” at the end of 2022.
 It is certainly true that the so-called “Magnificent 7” tech companies are trading at very high valuations, averaging somewhere around 30x underlying earnings (which, for example, means that if the company makes $1 per share in earnings, the share price would be $30).
-As a major proportion of US sharemarkets, this group is a primary contributor to US markets which as a whole are looking expensive at around 22x earnings, compared to a long-run average of about 18x.
-Over the last couple of years, the tech sector has grown profits at a rapid rate, which has, to some extent, justified their high valuations.
-However, the question remains as to whether this growth rate can continue, and if not, whether a normalisation of earnings will result in a decline in US markets.
+As a major proportion of US sharemarkets, this group is a primary contributor to US markets, which as a whole are looking expensive at around 22x earnings, compared to a long-run average of about 18x.
+Over the last couple of years, the tech sector has grown profits at a rapid rate, which has justified high valuations.
+However, the question remains as to whether this growth rate can continue, and if not, whether a normalisation of earnings results in a decline in US markets.

 Investment Strategy